Intersectional approach of everyday geography: Results

-This first exploration of the space-time rhythms highlights large variations in district hourly profiles within each of the three sociodemographic variables (cf. Fig. \ref{Fig1} B).
-To quantify these variations more systematically, we introduce a mismatch index defined as the Euclidean distance between the six temporal profiles normalized by the maximum reachable distance (i.e. Euclidean distance between blue and red curves in Fig. \ref{Fig1} A).
-Although the mismatch can be computed between any pairs of sociodistricts, we first focus on mismatch \emph{within} each of the three sociodemographic variables (gender, age or education).
-We get 13 within-mismatch values per district (one for the gender, six for the age and six for the education).
-About 50.1\% of districts are found to have a gender mismatch, 98.5\% at least one age mismatch, 96\% at least one educational mismatch and finally 99.8\% at least one mismatch among the 13 mismatches under consideration.
+This first exploration of the space-time rhythms highlights large variations in district hourly profiles within each of the three sociodemographic variables (cf. Figure \ref{Fig3}B).
+When exploring mismatch values across gender, across age groups and across educational groups, we observe that about 46\% of districts have a gender-based mismatch, 96\% at least one age-based mismatch, 94\% at least one educational-based mismatch and finally 99\% at least one mismatch among the 13 mismatch values under consideration.

-Within-mismatch values are higher for age than for education, and even more than for gender (Fig. \ref{Fig2} B).
-While within-mismatch values are broadly similar when comparing city regions, they vary greatly according to the urban gradient: within-mismatch values for age, education and gender were all found to be higher in inner cities (and to a lesser extent in urban areas) than in peripheral areas (Fig. \ref{Fig2} C).
-Finally, within-mismatch values both for age and education are widened in districts with large increase of population during the day (profile 1), and to a lesser extent in districts with large decrease of population during the day (profile 6).
-Similar pattern is also apparent for gender mismatch, but in a less marked way (Fig. S5 in Appendix).
+Mismatch values are higher for age than for education, and even more than for gender (Figure \ref{Fig4}B).
+While mismatch values are broadly similar when comparing city regions, they vary greatly according to the urban gradient: mismatch values across age and across education groups were found to be significantly higher in inner cities than in urban or peripheral areas (see notched boxplots in Figure \ref{Fig4}C).

+Finally, with respect to districts' global attractiveness over the 24 hour period (from profiles obtained with the 'All' category) mismatch values both for age and education are widened in districts with large increase of population during the day (profile 1), and to a lesser extent in districts with large decrease of population during the day (profile 5).
+Similar pattern is also apparent for gender-based mismatch, but in a less marked way (Figure S4 in Supplementary Material).

-To highlight differences in temporal profiles from an intersectional lens, a reference category is defined for each of the three sociodemographic variables: male for the gender, the 35-64 years old category for the age and the high educational level for the education.
-This choice is made \emph{a priori} to explore how temporal profiles of these dominants groups diverge (or not) from the temporal profiles of the others groups.
-When comparing the seven within-mismatch values, the two largest mismatch values are found for the low educated group (vs. high educated) and the youngest (vs. middle-age) while the smallest value is observed for women (cf. Fig. \ref{Fig2} D).
-Moreover, a gradient appears for education with a progressive increase of the within-mismatch values as educational level decreases.
+When we compare gender-based mismatch, age-based mismatch and education-based mismatch using men, middle-age and high educated people respectively as a reference (Figure \ref{Fig4}D), we observe that the largest mismatch value concerns the low educated group (vs. high educated) while the smallest value is observed for women (vs. men).
+About age-based mismatch, the largest mismatch value concerns the youngest group (vs. 35-64 yrs.)
+A progressive gradient appears between educational subgroups since mismatch' median values are found to significantly decrease as educational level increases.